durrantlab/autogrow4/README.md

 ## Developer Note

-Gypsum-DL is Version 1.1.2 with two `sys.flush()` commands added to the `Parallelizer.py` script.
-These minor changes help ensure that print statements properly output in large MPI runs.

-Dimorphite is Version 1.2.2 with the citation print statement commented out.
+Dimorphite is Version 1.2.3 with the citation print statements silenced.
-We commented out the citation to prevent the AutoGrow4 print logs from growing too large.
 Please remember to cite Dimorphite-DL: Ropp PJ, Kaminsky JC, Yablonski S, Durrant JD (2019) Dimorphite-DL: An open-source program for enumerating the ionization states of drug-like small molecules.
 J Cheminform 11:14. doi:10.1186/s13321-019-0336-9.

+Running AutoGrow4 using Docker uses the most current versions of its dependencies as of May 2020.
+These have been tested to be compatible with AutoGrow4.
+Future development of AutoGrow4 should test the most current versions of these dependencies and update `$PATH/docker/Dockerfile` appropriately.